seqsense/urg_stamped-release/README.md

 So, urg\_stamped estimates sub-millisecond by the following algorithm:

-- Determine sensor internal clock state (clock offset and gain) using TM command
+- Determine sensor internal clock state (clock offset and gain) using TM command (Triggered by 30s timer by default)
+  - UTM/UST(UUST1): (UTM and UST(UUST1) responds to TM command as expected in SCIP2 protocol)
     - 1. Observe sub-millisecond clock offset by finding increment of millisecond resolution sensor timestamp
     - 2. Observe clock gain from multiple observations of the clock offset
+  - UST(UUST2): (UST(UUST2) responds to TM command on the next 5ms frame which breaks SCIP2's time synchronization logic)
+    - 1. Request TM command many times with different timing
+    - 2. Filter responses with large delay
+    - 3. Collect sensor response timings which should be synchronized to the sensor timestamp increment
+    - 4. Observe sub-millisecond clock offset based on the sensor response timings and sensor timestamps
+    - 5. Observe clock gain from multiple observations of the clock offset
 - Determine scan origin time and interval
   - UTM: (UTM sends scan data right after the scan is finished)
     - 1. Observe scan timing based on scan data arrival time